 - Complaint Withdrawal Form (ERD-4971-E)

-Wisconsin's Fair Employment Law makes it unlawful for employers, employment agencies, labor unions, or licensing agencies to discriminate against employees and job applicants because of any of the following:
+The Wisconsin Fair Employment Law prohibits employers, employment agencies, labor unions, and licensing agencies from discriminating against employees and job applicants because of any of the following:

 The statute of limitations for filing a complaint is 300 days from the date the action was taken or the individual was made aware the action was taken.